Help shape a more resilient and sustainable future with an MSc in Water and Wastewater Engineering

 Who is it for?

-The Water and Wastewater Engineering course is ideal for individuals who want to make a real difference to delivering reliable water supplies, or to maintaining and enhancing river and ground water quality.
+The Water and Wastewater Engineering course is ideal for those who want to make a real difference in protecting public health, providing vital infrastructure for society, and improving the health of our rivers, lakes, groundwaters and coastal areas.

 Your career